 Whether I need a snack to hold me over until meal time or a protein packed dessert, energy balls or no bake protein bars are a must have and we try to always keep some on hand in the freezer (but they go fast!)

-Protein Powder – for this recipe, we are using chocolate flavored protein powder.
+• Protein Powder – use your favorite chocolate flavored protein powder

 How to make chocolate protein balls